chriso23/firebase-web-app/README.md

 ## Firebase Web Sample

-This project contains a real-time web chat app that is powered by [Firebase](https://firebase.google.com/).
+This sample project demonstrates how to use [Firebase](https://firebase.google.com/) to build a real-time chat app.

 ## License